unitedastronomer/AppleBCM57XXEthernet/README.md

 2. Set MinKernel to **20.0.0**. <br>

 #### Cosmetic
-You could also apply a Kernel -> Patch to show the correct IOReg model in System Report.
+You could also apply a Kernel -> Patch to show the correct model in System Report.
 |Identifier*|Find|Replace|minKernel|maxKernel| Comment |
 |-|-|-|-|-|-|
 |com.apple.iokit.AppleBCM57**XX**Ethernet | 35373736 35 | 35373738 36 | 20.0.0 |  | IOReg model 57765 -> 57786 |